dtuckersuh/Crown-Clothing/README.md

 # Crown Clothing

-## React Portfolio Project
+An E-commerce portfolio project that demonstrates my understanding of React principles

-Technologies To Be Used:
+### Technologies To Be Used:

 - Redux
 - GraphQL